 5. Advertise on multiple sites

-When outsourcing, you may first think to post your ad on elance or oDesk.
+When outsourcing, you may first think to post your job listing on Upwork.com or hire quality talent through TopTal.com.
 These can be a great way to find programmers.
 But along with the built-in billing and screen monitoring benefits comes a higher cost, and many of these programmers only want short-term gigs.
-I’ve found fabulous programmers through oDesk, but I also recommend you post your ad on local job sites, like onlinejobs.ph or webgeekph.com/jobs to attract a different kind of crowd.
+I’ve found fabulous programmers through Upwork, and TopTal is supposed to have only the best, but my favorite way to find long-term and full-time developers is on local Filipino job boards like onlinejobs.ph.

 Once you have a few applicants, then comes the trick of determining who to hire.
-Look at their past work, email them back and forth several times and make sure there won’t be any language barriers.
-You may even consider hiring two or three programmers at once for a “testing period”, and assigning them each a task to see who does it best or fastest, then keeping that programmer.
+I’ve created a fairly elaborate 3-step process using Google forms, Docs, and email templates, to filter those who have the development skills, communication skills, personality, and cultural fit for my business.
+Of course I look at reviews and past work, if possible, and reach out to references of the ones who make it to the final stages.
+I also email them back and forth several times and make sure there won’t be any language barriers, and do an actual interview for my top picks.
+Sometimes I’ve even hired two or three programmers at once for a testing period, assigning them each a task to see who does it best or fastest, then keeping that programmer.

 What tips have you found helpful when hiring a programmer, or when outsourcing other tasks?